TabulateJarl8/ti842py/README.md

 ----

  - Converts string literals to comments
- - Attemps to interpret implicit multiplication
+ - Attempts to interpret implicit multiplication
  - `Disp`/`Output()`
  - Variable assignment
  - `If/Then/Else` statements, including `Else If`